skellis46/slipbox/improvisation and the threshold of the self.md

 On the matter of direct experience:

 > Direct experience precedes the separation of knower and known, observer and observed.
 At its core is sheer awareness, the feeling of being.
 It's with us when we wake up every morning and go to sleep each night.
 It's easy to overlook because it's so close and familiar.
 We habitually attend to things instead of noticing awareness itself.
-We thereby miss a crucial precondition of knowing, for without awareness, nothing can show up and become an object of knowledge.[@frank-2024-blinda]
+We thereby miss a crucial precondition of knowing, for without awareness, nothing can show up and become an object of knowledge. [@frank-2024-blind]

 This is a description of being on the other side of the threshold.
 But the paradox is that it precedes the separation of subject and object.
 It is not a state.
 Duality is the state.